 Burren Winterage Weekend

-Developed and coordinate the Burren Winterage Weekend to highlight the important relationship between farming and biodiversity in the region, this includes the internationally attended Burren Winterage School
+Developed and coordinated the Burren Winterage Weekend to highlight the important relationship between farming and biodiversity in the region, this includes the internationally attended Burren Winterage School.

 Young Burren Ambassador Bursary

 Developed an annual bursary to encourage young adults to engage with their environment.
 This was set up in memory of Trust co-founder Ann O’Connor Dunford.
 Each year a walk on the 14th July is carried out to raise money for this bursary.

 We have assisted a PhD student in their investigations around the impact that landscape charities like Burrenbeo Trust are having on the wellbeing of people and place.
 We have supported staff member, Aine Bird with her Masters in Education (which she has now completed with a distinction) investigating the benefits of place-based learning in the community.
 She has now moved onto a PhD on the same subject.

 Burrenbeo have been promoting the Burren as a learning landscape to increase engagement for visiting and local communities to the region so that they are more likely to care for it into the future.

 Burrenbeo Trust are the lead partners and administrators of the Burren Community Charter Project that came together to create a voice for the Burren.